 Built by Mitsubishi.
 Delivered to the Imperial Japanese Navy (IJN).
 Assigned to an unknown Kokutai.
 No known markings or tail code.

-This Zero operated from Kara Airfield (Toripoil) on Bougainville.
-Disabled or abandoned at the airfield.
+This Zero operated from Kara Airfield (Toripoil, Buin Airport) on southern Bougainville until disabled or abandoned.

 Until 1984, this Zero remained in situ at the airfield.

 During 1984, this aircraft was salvaged and transported to Toberoi Plantation near Kieta.
 Restored by the Kieta Lions Club including volunteers Stephen Turner and Bob Strong at Toberoi Plantation as a project of the Kieta Lions Club.
-Painted with a black cowl and red spinner with a blue fuselage stripe and a red tail strip and the tail number 3-112.
-After restoration, it was welded onto steel beams and installed at the Kieta Memorial Park and dedicated in 1985.
+Painted overall silver/gray with a black cowl and red spinner with a blue fuselage stripe and a red tail stripe with tail number 3-112.

 Stephen Turner adds: